Charge and spin photocurrents in the Rashba model: Results

 \section{Results}

 In the following we present results for the charge-current density and for the spin-current density induced by a continuous laser beam, which we calculate from Eq.~\eqref{eq_define_current_chi} and Eq.~\eqref{eq_define_spin_current_chi}, respectively.
 In all results presented below, we assume that the intensity is given by $I=10$GW/cm$^2$ and the photon energy is set to $\hbar\omega$=1.55~eV.
+This photon energy corresponds to 800~nm, which is often used in experiments on Co/Pt bilayers~\cite{femtosecond_control_electric_currents_Huisman,thz_spin_current_kampfrath,thz_emitter_Seifert,PhysRevMaterials.3.084415}.
+The intensity $I=10$GW/cm$^2$ is of the same order of magnitude as the one used in these experiments.

+While the Rashba model has been used successfully to model spintronic properties qualitatively~\cite{rashba_review,sot_dmi_stiles}, precise quantitative predictions are usually not possible due to the simplicity of this model.
+By construction, the Rashba model misses completely the contribution that arises from the superdiffusive spin-currents~\cite{thz_spin_current_kampfrath}.
+Also, the contribution originating from laser-induced magnetization dynamics is not considered below~\cite{femtosecond_control_electric_currents_Huisman}.
+Therefore, in the following we aim only at qualitative results and order of magnitude estimates of laser-induced photocurrents in Co/Pt bilayers that arise from photogalvanic effects.
+Additionally, we study a photogalvanic effect of spin-currents in the non-magnetic Rashba model.